Top Menu

 4. DRY THE STAR ORNAMENTS

 I first set the stars onto a wooden board.
-After about 30 minutes I noticed that they started to pucker, which means that they started to lift off the wooden surface.
+After about 30 minutes, I noticed they started to pucker, indicating they were lifting off the wooden surface.
 The stars were curling!

-This is something that happens most of the time, especially when the dough is rolled out too thin.
+This happens most of the time, especially when the dough is rolled out too thin.

-I didn't want my stars to look curly and that's why I used a set of cookie sheets to keep the stars flat.
+I didn't want my stars to look curly, so I used a set of cookie sheets to keep them flat.

-I first placed one of the cookie sheets bottom sides up and there I placed the stars, making sure none of them were poking out of the cookie sheet.
-Then I placed the other cookie sheet atop the stars (right side up) and placed a couple of wooden boards on it.
-Those wooden boards didn't weigh that much, but they helped put pressure onto the stars, keeping them from curling.
+I first placed one of the cookie sheets, bottom side up, and then placed the stars, making sure none were poking out of the cookie sheet.
+Then I put the other cookie sheet on top of the stars (right side up) and placed a couple of wooden boards on it.
+Those wooden boards didn't weigh much, but they helped apply pressure to the stars, keeping them from curling.

 You shouldn't add something too heavy that would squish the designs or anything too light that the stars have space to curl.

-I left them out to dry in that way for two and a half days.
+I left them out to dry that way for 2.5 days.

 how to dry star Christmas ornaments